muxi-ai/registry/docs/05-api/IMPLEMENTATION-PLAN.md

 ## Success Criteria

-✅ **Phase 2.5 Complete When:**
+✅ **Phase 2 Complete - All Criteria Met:**
-1. Pull tracking only increments with `?pull=true`
+1. ✅ Pull tracking only increments with `?pull=true`
-2. Version-specific pulls work (`:version`)
+2. ✅ Version-specific pulls work (`:version`)
-3. Publish accepts zip upload
+3. ✅ Publish accepts zip upload
-4. formation.yaml parsed and validated
+4. ✅ formation.yaml parsed and validated
-5. GitHub repo created/updated
+5. ✅ GitHub repo created/updated
-6. GitHub release created with asset
+6. ✅ GitHub release created with asset
-7. Metadata stored in registry
+7. ✅ Metadata stored in registry
-8. End-to-end test successful
+8. ✅ End-to-end test successful

-**Ready for Phase 3: CLI Development**
+9. ✅ Organization publishing support
+10. ✅ Lazy discovery with GitHub fallbacks
+11. ✅ Formation stats collection
+12. ✅ Graceful edge case handling

+## 🎉 Registry Status: Production Ready

+**The MUXI Registry is complete and ready for production use!**

+All core backend functionality is implemented and tested.
+The CLI tool is being developed in the separate `../cli` repository.